-According to weather folklore, you can predict winter weather with a persimmon seed.
+According to traditional weather folklore, you can predict winter weather with a persimmon seed.
 Here’s how to do it!
 Plus, enjoy recipes for persimmon pudding and persimmon bread.

 How to Predict Weather With a Persimmon Seed

 1. Find a locally-grown persimmon.
 (A locally-grown persimmon is necessary because it will reflect local conditions!)
 Wait to pick the fruit or cut into the fruit until after it gets a bit soft—almost mushy.

 2. Open the fruit and cut open a persimmon seed.

 4. Look at the shape of the kernel inside:

 - If the kernel is spoon-shaped, expect plenty of snow to shovel.